XML in Excel – Extensible Markup Language

 Let’s see how to import XML data into excel.

-Assume you are working with foreign markets regularly and you need the data of all the currency exchange rate for INR.
+Assume you are working with foreign markets regularly, and you need the data of all the currency exchange rates for INR.
 Usually, I rely on XE.com for all the historical currency rates.
-To download the currency rates for 17th Jan 2019 follow the below steps.
+To download the currency rates for 17th Jan 2019, follow the below steps.

-Step 4: Go to Data tab in excel and under Get External Data select From Web option.
+- Go to the Data tab in excel and under getting External Data, select From Web option.

-Step 5: Once you click on this you will see this window.
+- Once you click on this, you will see this window.

-Step 7: After clicking on Go you will see the webpage.
+- After clicking on Go, you will see the webpage.

-Step 9: After the button IMPORT is clicked excel will ask you where to store the data.
+- After the button IMPORT is clicked, excel will ask you where to store the data.
 Select A1 as the cell reference.

 In this way, we can download the data from web servers and have our data in the spreadsheet itself.